Clone your project

 Copy your repo URL

-Go back to your "spa" repository page on GitHub, click the green Code button, and copy the HTTPS URL.
+Go back to your "website" repository page on GitHub, click the green Code button, and copy the HTTPS URL.

 Clone it